Public Records Policy

 Section 2.
 Record Requests

 Each request for public records should be evaluated for a response using the following guidelines: Requests should be addressed by the Director, or in the Director’s absence another member of the Administration staff.
-It is preferred that such a request be in writing, although a written request is not mandatory.
-Records are not permitted to leave library premises and will be viewed in the presence of an authorized staff member.
+By law, an individual is not required to make a public records request in writing.
+If the requestor does not make a request in writing, the staff member receiving the request should attempt to accurately convey the request to the Director.
+PRIOR to any request for an individual to make a request in writing, the individual MUST be informed that by law, they are not required to make the request in writing.

 Although no specific language is required to make a request, the requester must at least identify the records requested with sufficient clarity to allow the Library to identify, retrieve, and review the records.
 If it is not clear what records are being sought, the records custodian must contact the requester for clarification and should assist the requester in revising the request, informing the requester of the manner in which the office keeps its records.

-Public records are to be available for inspection during regular business hours, with the exception of public holidays.
+Public records are to be available for inspection during regular business hours.
 Public records responsive to the request must be made available for inspection promptly.
 Copies of public records must be made available within a reasonable period of time.
 “Prompt” and “reasonable” take into account the volume of records requested, the proximity of the location where the records are stored, and the necessity for any legal review of the records requested.

 Each request should be evaluated for an estimated length of time required to gather the records.

 Any denial (in whole or in part) of public records requested must include an explanation, including legal authority.
 If portions of a record are public and portions are exempt, the exempt portions are to be redacted and the remainder released.
-If the original request was in writing, then the explanation for the denial must also be in writing.
-The requester will be given the opportunity to revise the request.
+An explanation of the redaction and legal authority supporting this will be provided in writing.

 Section 3.
 Costs for Public Records